echoprotocol/echo-unity-demo/README.md

 ```

 The whole library is built on the mechanism of deferred call (promise).
 Before using Api it is recommended to study.

-The EchoLib/Example/Scenes directory contains the scene Calculator.unity with an example of the work of a contract of a primitive calculator contract.
-The EchoLib/Example/Contract directory contains the source code of the contract and its bytecode.